Open Travel Guide

 Marshallese cuisine is built around the extraordinary natural abundance of the Pacific — fresh yellowfin tuna, mahi-mahi, wahoo, and reef fish are dietary staples, prepared simply by grilling, pan-frying, or cooking in coconut cream.
 Traditional staples include breadfruit (in multiple preparations), taro, and pandanus fruit.
 American influence is strong due to the Compact of Free Association with the US, with rice, canned goods, and American food imports featuring heavily.
 Chinese, Korean, and Indian restaurants have been established by immigrant communities.
 Fine dining is led by Pacific fusion cuisine at resort restaurants combining Pacific ingredients with international techniques.

-These iconic dishes define the culinary identity of Marshall Islands.
+Iconic dishes that define Marshall Islands.

 Marshallese Poke (Raw Tuna)